cysouw/diathesis/text/c04_reflexive.md

 b.
 Ich stelle dich dem Konsul vor.
 :::

 The verb *abquälen* has two rather different meanings.
-Only the meaning 'to work hard for something' [@Next a] shows this construction with an obligatory dative *sich*.
+Only the meaning 'to work hard for something' [@next a] shows this construction with an obligatory dative *sich*.

 :::ex
 a.
 Ich muss mir jede Zeile abquälen. ('erarbeiten')